noorfairoza/firstrepository/README.md

 # firstrepository
-To test the function of github now this is edited repository.
+To test the function of github now this is edited repositor...